-There are two popular ways to finish a wall: using drywall or using plaster – and there are valid reasons to use each.
-The two main factors that will come into play when you’re choosing which material to use to finish your walls are look and budget.
+There are two popular ways to finish a wall: using plaster or using drywall – and there are valid reasons to use each.
+The two main factors that will come into play when you’re choosing which material to use are look and budget.

 THE ADVANTAGES AND DISADVANTAGES OF DRYWALL